-We had great success in the Legislature this year.
-2 of the 3 bills we drafted became law.
+We had another good year with the Legislature this year.
+2 of the 4 bills we drafted became law.

 HB1418 a bill drafted by RTKNH, requires that public bodies non-public minutes meet the same minimum standard for content as their public minutes.